Prathush-Kumar/Prathush-Kumar/README.md

 <h2 id="about-me">🙋‍♂️ About Me</h2>

 <small>Hello!
 I'm *Edakula Prathush Kumar, a passionate Undergraduate with a love for *Machine Learning and Web Development.
 I thrive on challenges and enjoy working on projects that involve these cutting-edge technologies.
-My journey is driven by curiosity and the pursuit of knowledge.</small>
+My journey is driven by curiosity and the pursuit of knowledge.I am a passionate software developer with hands-on experience in programming languages including Java, Python, and C, and strong skills in web technologies such as HTML, CSS, and JavaScript.
+I have practical knowledge of databases (SQL) and cloud computing with AWS, enabling me to develop and deploy scalable, data-driven applications.
+I enjoy building full-stack projects that integrate backend logic with interactive user interfaces, focusing on usability, performance, and security.
+My work includes developing applications like a Hospital Management System, which enhanced my skills in UI design, database management, and role-based authentication.I am enthusiastic about solving real-world problems through technology, constantly learning new tools and frameworks, and contributing to innovative projects.
+My goal is to leverage my technical expertise to create efficient, user-friendly, and impactful software solutions that make a difference.</small>

 <hr>